QuaSi-Software/Documentation/docs/resie_validation.md

 ![Validation of collector model with TRNSYS and DELPHIN: Average fluid temperature over one week with energy profile as demand](fig/241220_profile_one_week.svg)

-As third, a constant energy demand of 55 kW was taken from the collector over the time of three years.
+As third analysis, a constant energy demand of 55 kW was taken from the collector over the span of three years.
 Here, especially the freezing effects of the soil can be observed.
 While ReSie and TRNSYS are quite similar, with small deviations in the freezing process, likely due to a different discretization of the numerical grid, the DELPHIN model obviously does not account for the additional thermal energy in the melting and freezing process in this case.
 In summer, small deviations of ReSiE and TRNSYS can be observed, but they are in the range of less than one Kelvin.

 ![Validation of collector model with TRNSYS and DELPHIN: Average fluid temperature over one year with energy profile as demand](fig/241220_55kW_three_years.svg)